Fabrixa Integration API Reference

 window.parent.postMessage('customizationFinished', '*');

-Similarly, when the Back button is clicked, this command is executed:
+Similarly, when the Back button is clicked:

 window.parent.postMessage('closeButtonClicked', '*');

-The postMessage method facilitates cross-origin communication between the iframe and its
+The postMessage method facilitates cross-origin communication between the iframe and its parent window, allowing it to notify the parent about specific user actions.

 window.addEventListener('message', function(event) {

-if (event.origin === 'https://widget.fabrixa.com') {
+if (event.origin === 'https://studio.fabrixa.com') {

 if (event.data === 'customizationFinished') {